fullstorydev/relay-core/docs/running.md

 	cd dist/
 	./relay

+If you already have a distribution directory with the correct plugins then you can drop in new, pre-built binaries as they're released.

-(the pre-built Docker images already contain the plugins so if building is annoying you might try the Docker route)
+The pre-built Docker images already contain the plugins so if building is annoying then you might try the Docker route.

 ## Configuration